 There are countless reasons a person would quit drinking—whether for their health, family, or overall quality of life.
 But festive, high-energy environments like Thanksgiving dinner can make it easy to forget about your reasons and consider having “just one.”

-Helping out at Thanksgiving is one of the best ways to stay occupied and avoid the urge to drink.
-Before the meal, you can ask the host if they need any help with food prep or setting the table.
-And, after dinner, you can offer to help with cleaning up the dishes, sweeping the floor, or taking out the trash.
+Pitching in at Thanksgiving is one of the best ways to stay occupied and avoid the urge to drink.
+Before the meal, you can ask the host if they need help with food prep or setting the table.
+And, after dinner, you can offer to help with washing the dishes or wrapping up the leftovers.

-These kind gestures are perfect for keeping your hands and mind busy (and the host will greatly appreciate you for them, too).
+These kind gestures are perfect for keeping your hands and mind busy (and the host will greatly appreciate them as well).

 The holiday season can be tough, especially if you’re in recovery from alcohol use disorder.
 It’s natural to feel a little worried about getting through it.

-While a few instances of stress or anxiety are to be expected, you might have a lot of joyful moments to look back on, too.
-And after it’s all said and done, you get to leave knowing you’ve just hit another milestone without the booze!
+While a few instances of stress or anxiety are to be expected, you might have a lot of joyful moments to look back on, as well.
+And after it’s all said and done, you get to leave knowing you’ve just hit another milestone without drinking!

 The Bottom Line on Having a Successful Sober Thanksgiving

 A sober Thanksgiving can be intimidating, especially if this is your first holiday season since quitting drinking.
-The good news is that certain tips—including finding support in others, staying occupied, and remaining optimistic—can make a world of difference during your next family gathering.
+The good news is that certain tips—including finding support from others, choosing sober activities, and remaining optimistic—can make a world of difference during your next family gathering.

 For more support in recovery, Ria Health is here to help all year round.
-We offer an online alcohol treatment program that provides access to support groups, recovery coaches, anti-craving prescriptions, and more—all from an app on your smartphone.
+We offer a personalized online alcohol treatment program that provides access to support groups, recovery coaches, anti-craving prescriptions, and more—all from an app on your smartphone.

-Schedule a call to learn how Ria Health can support you in changing your relationship with alcohol this holiday season.
+Schedule a call to learn how Ria Health can support you in changing your relationship with alcohol this Thanksgiving and for the rest of the holiday season.